JerRuy/CMD-Net/README.md

 * --phase: Specifies the phase of operation.
 Options are train and test.
 Default is train.
 * --batch_size: The batch size for training.
 Default is 1.
+* --dataset: The dataset of the input images.
+Options are CHASEDB, CRAG, DRIVE, and GlaS.
+Default is DRIVE.
 * --image_path: The size of the input images.
 Default is ./dataset/DRIVE.
 * --model: The name of model.
 Options are CMDNet_ConvUNeXt, CMDNet_DeepLab, CMDNet_FCN, CMDNet_FCNsa, CMDNet_SegNet, CMDNet_UNet, ConvUNeXt, DeepLab, FCN, FCNsa, SegNet, UNet.
 Default is  FCN.
 * --save-path: The directory where the train model checkpoints will be saved.